Twitter Starter Guide

 Direct messages are the private communications between you and one of your followers.
 All of the standard reasons why they would use this, instead of a public tweet, apply.
 They have something to say and want it to stay between the two of you.

-How do you talk to people on Twitter?
+Who do you Talk to people on Twitter?

 There are a few common etiquette tips that will help you fit in.
 Twitter has its own set of unspoken rules like any other conversation or clique of people.